NortheasternClimbing/northeasternclimbing.github.io/team/tryouts.md

 ---

-E-mail *northeasternclimbing@gmail.com* with any other questions, see you guys there!
+We are so psyched for the season and we hope to see you at tryouts!